aralroca/aralroca.com/posts/detect-text-toxicity-with-react.md

 ---
 title: Detect text toxicity using React
 description: Discover how to detect threatening language, insults, obscenities, identity-based hate or sexually explicit language on texts using React.
 tags: tensorflow, machine-learning, javascript, react, hooks
 created: 04/28/2020
 cover_image: /images/cover-images/5_cover_image.jpg
 cover_image_mobile: /images/cover-images/5_cover_image_mobile.jpg
 cover_image_vert: /images/cover-images/5_cover_image_vert.jpg
 cover_color: '#B4AF9E'
+dev_to: detect-text-toxicity-using-react-2d46
 ---

 In a previous article I explained **how to start with Tensorflow.js**, from creating a simple linear regression model to using pretrained models as posenet.
 I **highly recommend** to read [this article](/blog/first-steps-with-tensorflowjs) to understand how it works.